Welcome to today's edition of the Rush 24-7 podcast.

 Two, if you water down reform in favor of blue dogs and their corporate benefactors, you will lose votes.

-And three, if you forget why you were elected, health care, financial services, energy policy, immigration reform, you will lose votes.
+And three, if you forget why you were elected, healthcare, financial services, energy policy, immigration reform, you will lose votes.

 The choice is yours.

-Give us a reason to vote for you, or we sit home.
+Give us a reason to vote for you or we sit home.

 You know what's amazing about this?

-It sounds just like conservatives angry at the Republican Party.
+This sounds just like conservatives angry at the Republican Party.

 It's almost just like it.

-So I guess we could say here that there's a civil war brewing in the Democrat Party, and they need to go more to the middle.
+So I guess we could say here that there's a civil war brewing in the Democrat Party and they need to go more to the middle.

 The Democrat Party needs a bigger tent.